danmar/cppcheck/man/manual.md

     cppcheck path

-If "path" is a folder, then cppcheck will recursively check all source files in this folder:
+If "path" is a folder, then Cppcheck will recursively check all source files in this folder:

     Checking path/file1.cpp...
     1/2 files checked 50% done